infosecstreams/huntress2023/forensics/Traffic/README.md

 [...]
 ```

-The challenege description hints that there was traffic to a `sketchy` site. :facepalm:
+The challenge description hints that there was traffic to a `sketchy` site. :facepalm:

 We can go through the RITA data using the tabs above and after a while you might spot something amiss.